It corresponds with the last Saturday of the month, a day where thousands of people across Europe go on holiday.

 Of all the European countries, our French neighbours are the worst when it comes to pet abandonment.
 100,000 animals are abandoned a year; 60,000 of them during the summer months.

 But they’re not the only ones to blame.
 Animals all over the world are often discarded when they are not seen as family members, and suddenly become an imposition.
-It is our responsibility to fight against this, especially during the Covid-19 pandemic, which has itself caused an increase in abandonment.
+It is our responsibility to fight against this, especially as the end of lockdown has caused an increase in abandonment.

 Improvements are being made